Michael Friis' Blog

 • Actual hardware knobs so you don’t have to fiddle with a touch interface embedded in the cooking surface

-The cheapest model to fit those criteria was a $900 (at time of purchase) Samsung model.
+The cheapest model to fit those criteria was a $900 (at time of purchase) Samsung model (Best Buy link).
 The fastest burner can boost to 3200W which is decent but not outstanding.
 I’ve been tracking Impulse Labs which has battery-boosted 10kW burners but is currently only a cooktop and not actually shipping yet.
 Other ranges were slightly more powerful but also at least 3x the cost and so not worth it.
 I also did consider an upgrade option from Samsung with a dehydrator, but it was $600 more and I’m pretty sure I’m never in my lifetime going to dehydrate $600 worth of stuff.

 The Samsung replaced a $5000 stainless steel 4-burner Thermador Professional.
 These kinds of stoves are an artifact of the inflated San Francisco property market: When condos and houses are put up for sale they’re given a lick of paint, some marble countertops and a flashy new stove that looks impressive for the open house.
 They’re not actually good for home use though: All four burners are the same size and huge, so that anything but our largest pan had flames licking up the sides, even at moderate power settings.